Tadesse-Destaw/tadesse-destaw.github.io/_pages/about.md

   - /about.html
 ---

-My name Tadesse Destaw.
-Currently, I am a PhD student at Instituto Politécnico Nacional (IPN), Centro de Investigación en Computación (CIC), Mexico City.
+I am a PhD student at Centro de Investigación en Computación (CIC), Instituto Politécnico Nacional (IPN), Mexico City.

 I have a BSc. degree in Information Technology from Wollo University, Kombolcha Institute of Technology, and MSc in Computer Science from Bahir Dar University, Ethiopia.